 We value partnership and community links and welcome the inputs from local organisations.
-We aim to be a positive contributor in the local community, and we also have strong links with local schools within the Stonelaw Learning Community.
+We aim to be a positive contributor in the local community, and we also have strong links with local schools within the Stonelaw Learning Community within South Lanarkshire Council.